Top Takeaways From This Post

 The embassy website also advises booking appointments as early as possible.
 The waiting time for an interview can exceed two months or even more.

-5. Pay The Visa Fee
+4. Pay The Visa Fee

-At the point of writing this guide, the visa fee cannot be paid in any other forms like cash or credit card.
+At the point of writing this guide, the visa fee cannot be paid in any other form like cash or credit card.
 You pay this fee at the time of the visa interview.

-6. Turn Up For Your Visa Interview
+5. Turn Up For Your Visa Interview

 On the day of your appointment turn up at least 15 minutes earlier.
 Check and double-check that you have all your documents.
 Organise them neatly in a folder.